trychlos/pwix-accounts-ui/README.md

     When a modal has been hidden (resp. shown).<br />
     The `.ac-modal` element is provided as a data on these two messages.

+- ac-password

+    Provides the current characteristics of the new password being inputed by the user.<br />
+    Provides { length, strength } data (but not the password itself by the matter).

 ## Advanced use cases

 ## What does the package provide ?